Female dog desexing in Melbourne

 Before the procedure, your dog might receive a pre-anesthetic exam and blood work to ensure she is healthy enough for surgery and an intravenous drip to keep her hydrated.
 These are generally recommended for older dogs.
 She will also be given sedation to ensure she is calm before surgery.

-During the procedure, your dog will be placed under general anesthesia, and the veterinarian will make a small incision in her abdomen to remove her ovaries and uterus.
+During the procedure, your dog will be placed under general anesthesia, and the veterinarian will perform the ovariectomy laparoscopically.
 After the procedure, your dog will be monitored closely as she wakes up from anesthesia and is given pain relief.
 Once she's recovered, we'll call you to pick her up and then go through detailed instructions for her post-operative care.

 Post-operative care